dplocki/synacor-challange/puzzles/bypassing_the_check.md

     5544:    push  register_2
 ```

 The easiest will be simply to remove memory cell `5489` and the following `5490`: the optcode and its the only paramater.
-Removing by replace them by `nope` operation.
+Removing by replace them by `nope` operation (optcode: `21`).

 Also, after the invoke of the function `6027` program is checking the call result: